wallarm/product-documentation/docs/4.6/fast/en/dsl/create-extension.md

 # The Creation of FAST Extensions

-> #### Info::  Request elements description syntax
+!!! info "Request elements description syntax"
-> When creating a FAST extension, you need to understand the structure of the HTTP request sent to the application and that of the HTTP response received from the application in order to correctly describe the request elements that you need to work with using the points.
+    When creating a FAST extension, you need to understand the structure of the HTTP request sent to the application and that of the HTTP response received from the application in order to correctly describe the request elements that you need to work with using the points.

->
-> To see detailed information, proceed to this [link][link-points].
+    To see detailed information, proceed to this [link][link-points].

 The FAST extensions are created by describing all of the sections that are required for the extension to operate in the corresponding YAML file.
 Extensions of a different type use their own set of sections ([detailed information about the extension types][link-ext-logic]).